rikyraharjo/rikyraharjo/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Riky Raharjo
 ====================================================================================================================================

-Data Science / Developers / Creator
+Software Developer / Machine Learning Engineer / Creator
 -----------------------------------

-I am a data scientist and developer with a passion for understanding and crafting stories from the digital world.
+I am a Software developer and Machine Learning Engineer with a passion for understanding and crafting stories from the digital world.
 With mathematics as my faithful tool, I explore the digital galaxy, building intelligent models using machine learning and artificial intelligence to predict and provide deep insights.
 I am not just a logical developer but also a creative one who combines intuitive design with computational power.
 I believe that behind every set of data lies an intriguing story.
 With code as my pen and datasets as my canvas, I am excited to create narratives that enhance the technological experience.

 * 🌍  I'm based in Indonesia
 * 🖥️  See my portfolio at [MyWebPortfolio](http://rikyraharjo.xyz)